Alternative splicing: Exon skipping: Drosophila dsx

-Pre-mRNAs from the D. melanogaster gene dsx contain 6 exons.
+Pre-mRNAs from the Drosophila melanogaster gene dsx contain 6 exons.
 In males, exons 1, 2, 3, 5, and 6 are joined to form the mRNA, which encodes a transcriptional regulatory protein required for male development.
 In females, exons 1, 2, 3, and 4 are joined, and a polyadenylation signal in exon 4 causes cleavage of the mRNA at that point.
 The resulting mRNA is a transcriptional regulatory protein required for female development.

 This is an example of exon skipping.
 The intron upstream from exon 4 has a polypyrimidine tract that does not match the consensus sequence well, so that U2AF proteins bind poorly to it without assistance from splicing activators.
 This 3' splice acceptor site is therefore not used in males.
 Females, however, produce the splicing activator Transformer (Tra) (see below).
 The SR protein Tra2 is produced in both sexes and binds to an ESE in exon 4; if Tra is present, it binds to Tra2 and, along with another SR protein, forms a complex that assists U2AF proteins in binding to the weak polypyrimidine tract.
 U2 is recruited to the associated branchpoint, and this leads to inclusion of exon 4 in the mRNA.